joaovictorcamargo/joaovictorcamargo/README.md

 Hi, I'm João

 I’m a Software Developer.
-Currently I'm working as a Web and Mobile Developer at Globalsys. 🚀
+Currently I'm working as a Web and Mobile Developer on a freelance project and at Globalsys. 🚀

 My current tools